 They are particularly useful for those of us who’s preferred ‘representational system’ is visual – which is most of us.
 In creating a shared vision for the business, their effect can be very powerful.

-The Operating Model is derived through a set of Perspectives and views; and the all important relationships between them.
-These Perspectives are typically grouped under Business and the IT design domains of Data, Application and Technology, referred to as BDAT.
+The Operating Model is derived through a set of architecture perspectives or views; and the all important relationships between them.
+These perspectives are typically grouped under Business, Data and the IT domains of Application and Technology (BDAT).

-The design process is driven from the Business domain and the IT domains act as enablers, i.e. as you design the Business domain, you pull enabling IT into this domain, seeking the optimum use of technology for your business.
+The design process is driven from the Business domain, with the Data and IT domains acting as enablers, e.g. as you design the Business domain, you PULL enabling IT into this domain, seeking the optimum use of technology for your business.

 The Business domain has a number of sub-domains.
-The primary ones are: Business Capabilities; Business Services; Customer Experience; Employee Experience; Business Processes; Business Objects; Policies; People (Organisation) and Location, but there can be others, e.g. you might choose to view the system from a Health and Safety, Security or a regulatory environment perspective.
+The primary ones are: Business Capabilities; Business Services; Customer and Employee Experience; Business Processes; Business Objects (the real world things used within the business); Policies; People (Organisation) and Location.
+But there can be others, e.g. you might choose to view the system from a Health and Safety, Security or a regulatory perspective, or in terms of the organisation’s ‘Social Architecture’ (standards of behaviour and values).
 An important characteristic is that it is a 360 degrees view of the enterprise – outside-in and inside out.

 The Operating Model is first developed as a high level design; and then taken forward through successive phases of logical, detailed and physical design and implementation, through a set of individual service designs.